tchoi8/teachingasart2018/README.md

 - Food is a curriculum
 - Art is a curriculum

-In class workshop, draft a curriculum for a workshop.
+In class workshop: draft a curriculum for a workshop.

 - Identifying a subject matter– What do I want to teach? learn?
 - Big picture goals: What would the students experience and achieve?